pkp/ore-documentation/dashboard.md

 * Newly submitted revisions
 * Submissions in the copyediting or production stages which have been inactive for 30 or more days

-An editor can opt out of email notifications by changing [notification settings in their profile](https://docs.pkp.sfu.ca/learning-ojs/about-ojs/en/#edit-profile) or clicking on the unsubscribe link.
+An editor can opt out of email notifications by changing [⇲notification settings in their profile](https://docs.pkp.sfu.ca/learning-ojs/about-ojs/en/#edit-profile) or clicking on the unsubscribe link.

 ## Get to Know the Submission Record {#submission-record}